hofstadter-io/cuetorials.com/content/overview/foundations.md

 ### Order is Irrelevant

-Cue's unification system resolves values, schemas,  and correctness regardless of order and which files may contain them.
+Cue's unification system resolves values, schemas, and constraints regardless of order and which files may contain them.

 {{< codePane3